 Rape and sexual abuse is common in abusive relationships.

-Sexual abuse is any action that pressures or coerces someone to do something sexually they don’t want to do.
+Sexual abuse is unwanted sexual behaviour from one person to another.
 It can also refer to behaviour such as restricting access to birth control and condoms.

 Some examples of sexual assault and abuse are: